Podcasting is Growing at Alarming Rates!

 Instagram and Pinterest are fun platforms you can use to quickly get the word out about your show and keep the momentum going.
 Cynthia Sanchez can get you up to speed with the latest and greatest on using Pinterest to get traffic in this episode of her podcast Oh So Pinteresting, and check out this episode of The Social Hour for some Instagram tips.

 BONUS TIP: This tip came from a comment made by Ron M from Adwisely.

 Use Your Business Card to Promote Your Podcast

 I couldn’t agree more with Ron’s comment where he mentioned that business cards are an underrated promotion tip.
 I actually use this strategy every chance I get.
 Whenever I go to Meet Ups, or when I attend any offline events I always bring along my business cards.
-Here’s a look at the one’s I’m using now that I got from Moo Cards.
+Here’s a look at the cards I’m using now.
+I purchased them from Moo Cards.

 Using a business card is great for branding and it lets people know you mean business!
 The other benefit is more on a personal level.
 For example, let’s say you are at a networking event or a conference and someone hands you a business card.
 If you don’t have one to hand them back, deep down inside you’ll feel just a little embarrassed.

 You’ll feel a little empty inside because you know that no matter how good your podcast is, this person just made a bigger impression on you, than you did on them.
 Trust me that is not a good feeling.